 - Daily breathing exercise is effective in keeping the joints between your ribs and spine flexible.

-- Some forms of yoga, regular walking, and swimming may help many patients of ankylosing spondylitis.
+- Some forms of yoga, regular walking, and swimming may help many patients with ankylosing spondylitis.

 Use hot and cold fomentation:

-- Applying heat on the affected parts can help minimize the stiffness and pain.
+- Applying heat to the affected parts can help minimize the stiffness and pain.

 - Go for a hot water bath or regular bath with hot water in the morning or before going to bed.
 Using a hot water bottle or heating pad may also help in reducing the pain and stiffness.